gchen/spas/README.md

 # Spas
-Lamba Architecture based on Spark and Cassandra.
+Lamda Architecture based on Spark and Cassandra.